-Stepped up law enforcement is also key, added WCS’s Samper.
+Stepped-up law enforcement is also key, added WCS’s Samper.

 “China’s statement will precipitate similar commitments from other regional consumer countries; for this reason alone, this move should be recognized for its significance,” he said.
 “China must now follow through on the new global leadership course it appears to be seizing through its domestic ivory policy.
-In addition, the destruction of confiscated ivory stocks, the Chinese government now needs to announce effective trafficking deterrents, such as a commitment to successful prosecution of criminals, significant fines, long jail sentences, and asset seizures.”
+In addition, the destruction of confiscated ivory stocks, the Chinese government now needs to announce effective trafficking deterrents, such as a commitment to the successful prosecution of criminals, significant fines, long jail sentences, and asset seizures.”

 “Earlier this year, the China State Forestry Administration released a revised list of licensed ivory carving factories, legal ivory retailers, and sellers.
-Ten percent of factories or retailers previously listed have been removed.
+Ten per cent of factories or retailers previously listed have been removed.
 With today’s announcement, we look forward to China clarifying a timetable for closing the remaining factories.”

 China’s announcement comes as elephant poaching reaches crisis levels.
 Estimates of the number of elephants killed on an annual basis in Africa for their tusks range from 22,000 to 35,000.
 A report published this week revealed that Mozambique lost half of its elephants in just 5 years.
 African forest elephant populations have experienced even steeper declines.
 The rise of the trade has been linked to other criminal activity including weapons smuggling, rhino poaching, and even terrorism, according to some analysts.

 China is also the biggest market for a number of other wildlife products, including tiger parts, pangolin scales, bear gallbladders, and shark fins, among others.
-However a recent crackdown on corruption has raised hopes that the government may take a more proactive approach to dealing with the wildlife trade.
+However, a recent crackdown on corruption has raised hopes that the government may take a more proactive approach to dealing with the wildlife trade.